rustamlatypov/parallel-radixsort/README.md

 The logarithmic plot shows how the running times develop.
 The speedup increases with **n** as it should, since on average quicksort runs in **Θ(nlog(n))** and radix sort in **Θ(nk)**, where k is 4 in this case.

+## Software prerequisites

+Built with Scala 2.12.8 and JDK 1.8.0_202.
+All required packages are included in `/common`.

 ## Author